github/docs/content/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/handling-plan-cancellations.md

 {% note %}

-**Note:** We recommend using the [`marketplace_purchase`](/marketplace/integrating-with-the-github-marketplace-api/github-marketplace-webhook-events/) webhook's `effective_date` to determine when a plan change will occur and periodically synchronizing the [List accounts for a plan](/rest/reference/apps#list-accounts-for-a-plan).
-For more information on webhooks, see "[{% data variables.product.prodname_marketplace %} webhook events](/marketplace/integrating-with-the-github-marketplace-api/github-marketplace-webhook-events/)."
+**Note:** We recommend using the [`marketplace_purchase`](/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/webhook-events-for-the-github-marketplace-api) webhook's `effective_date` to determine when a plan change will occur and periodically synchronizing the [List accounts for a plan](/rest/apps#list-accounts-for-a-plan).
+For more information on webhooks, see "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/webhook-events-for-the-github-marketplace-api)."

 {% endnote %}